lahfen-brandy/LeaderBoard/README.md

 ## Features

 - **Add New Scores**: Easily add new scores to the leaderboard.
-- **View Rankings**: Display the current rankings in an organized manner
+- **View Rankings**: Display the current rankings in an organized manner.
 - **Update and Delete**: Modify or remove existing scores.

 ## Getting Started